 Alex Jones ordered to liquidate assets to pay for Sandy Hook conspiracy suit

-Judge Christopher Lopez approved converting Jones' proposed personal bankruptcy reorganization to a liquidation.
-He was still set to rule on whether Jones' company, Austin, Texas-based Free Speech Systems, also should be liquidated.
+Judge Christopher Lopez approved converting Jones' proposed personal bankruptcy reorganization to a liquidation, but threw out the attempted reorganization of his company, Austin, Texas-based Free Speech Systems.
+Many of the Sandy Hook families had asked that the company also be liquidated.

+It wasn't immediately clear what will happen to the company that Jones built into a multimillion-dollar moneymaker over the past 25 years.

+One scenario could be that the company and Infowars are allowed to keep operating while efforts to collect on the $1.5 billion debt are made in state courts in Texas and Connecticut, where the families won lawsuits against Jones, according to lawyers involved with the case.

 Many of Jones' personal assets will be sold off, but he is expected to keep his primary home in the Austin area and some other belongings that are exempt from bankruptcy liquidation.
 He already has moved to sell his Texas ranch worth about $2.8 million, a gun collection and other assets to help pay debts.